Deci-AI/super-gradients/documentation/source/ptq_qat.md

 In this tutorial, we’ll compare post-training quantization (PTQ) to quantization-aware training (QAT), and demonstrate how both methods can be easily performed using Deci’s SuperGradients library.

+For mode detailed information and theoretical background, refer to this [NVIDIA whitepaper](https://arxiv.org/pdf/2004.09602.pdf) and [this practical guide from PyTorch](https://pytorch.org/blog/quantization-in-practice/).

 ## Quantization: FP32 vs FP16 vs INT8
 Quantization is a model size reduction technique that converts model weights from high-precision floating-point representation (32-bit float) to low-precision floating-point (FP) representation, such as 16-bit or 8-bit.